David Atwell: Project Develop

-Making Atwell's work more difficult were the Project Tandem raids of 28 September 2006 as a number Hells Angels were arrested due to information provided by the informer Steven Gault, the treasurer of the Oshawa chapter, leading to an intense atmosphere of paranoia.
+Making Atwell's work more difficult were the Project Tandem raids of 28 September 2006 as a number Hells Angels were arrested due to information provided by the informer Steven "Hannibal" Gault, the treasurer of the Oshawa chapter, leading to an intense atmosphere of paranoia.
 Atwell stated that he "never had much respect" for Gault, a man whom he greatly disliked.
 Atwell argued that he was different from Gault, whom he accused of becoming an informer "...to save his own skin and he was a real hardcore criminal-he had even bragged about killing people.
 I, on the other hand, was just trying get out of a life that had spun out of control".

 The lifestyle of an informer was a very stressful one, leading Atwell to frequently abuse cocaine, for which was often scolded for by both his fellow Hells Angels and his police handlers.
 Atwell later testified about his cocaine use: "I was feeling very alone as an agent.
 I felt I had no friends.
 I let my guard down".
 Atwell later stated about the life of an informer: "It was torture.
 I lied from the moment I woke up to the moment I went to bed.
 My dad couldn’t know.
 My girlfriend at the time couldn’t know.
 I put on weight.
 I’d have to go out and gather evidence, then bring it back to the safe house.
 I’d take off my wires and we’d review hours of tapes to qualify conversations.
 My girlfriend suspected I was seeing someone else.
 It tore me apart.
 At one point, I had constant tremors and ringing in my ears."
-When Frank Lenti of the Bandidos shot and killed David "White Dread" Buchanan, the sergeant-at-arms of the Angels' West Toronto chapter on 2 December 2006, Atwell's notes stated: "Petersen says up until this happened he had a good relationship with Frank and that Frank saved his life once".
+When Frank "Cisco" Lenti of the Bandidos shot and killed David "White Dread" Buchanan, the sergeant-at-arms of the Angels' West Toronto chapter on 2 December 2006, Atwell's notes stated: "Petersen says up until this happened he had a good relationship with Frank and that Frank saved his life once".

 On 6 February 2007, while wearing a wire Atwell recorded a discussion with Campbell to plan to set up a meeting for him to buy cocaine with the intention of selling it.
 On 20 February 2007, Atwell recorded a discussion with Campbell about their plan to sell the cocaine he had purchased in Kitchener.
 On 23 February, Atwell recorded Campbell as saying that he had gone to Kitchener and sold all of the cocaine.
 As a result of information provided by Atwell, the police intercepted several shipments of GMB, the "date rape drug", from Vancouver to Toronto, placing Bahman into debt worth about $100,000 with Omid Bayani of the United Nations gang of the Lower Mainland together with Vincenzo Sansalone of Haney chapter of the Hells Angels, forcing several other members of the Angels downtown Toronto chapter to step in to bail out Bahman, who lacked the means to pay off his $100,000 debt on his own after the police seized the GMB shipments.